Naturopathic Medicine: A Guide to Natural Health Solutions

 Naturopathy Around the World

-As a form of complementary and alternative medicine, naturopathy is practiced in many countries around the world.
+As a form of complementary and alternative medicine, naturopathy is practised in many countries around the world.
 According to a study, naturopathic education, regulation, and practice frameworks vary significantly across different countries.
-The study found that naturopathy is practiced in over 80 countries, with the highest numbers of practitioners in the United States, Canada, and Germany.
+The study found that naturopathy is practised in over 80 countries, with the highest numbers of practitioners in the United States, Canada, and Germany.

 Legal Recognition and Practice